-I was born one dark winter morning in January 1964, and grew up at a farm called “Annalyst” just outside Skodborg.
-This is in the south-end of Jutland (Jylland), Denmark – just in case you shouldn’t know 😉
+I was born one dark winter morning in January 1964, and grew up at a farm called “Annalyst” just outside Skodborg, south-end Jutland (Jylland), Denmark.

 Skodborg is not a big place.
-Those, who made the brochure “Skodborg – byen, der har næsten det hele” (“Skodborg – the town that has almost everything”), must have had a twinkle in their eyes.
-Anyway, it’s been a fine area to grow up in – just south of Kongeåen.
+It takes humour to make a brochure called “Skodborg – byen, der har næsten det hele” (“Skodborg – the town that has almost everything”).
+Anyway, a fine place to grow up – just south of Kongeåen.
 It may also have contributed to my urge to travel and see other places.

 My first “journeys” were by bike: I got my first own bicycle in 1975 – it was kind-of golden 🙂 It greatly extended my freedom of movement – and sense of independence in general.
 Eventually tour-biking became a valued part of my life.